 The symptoms of NDI vary with age.
-Infants are severely affected, but symptoms resemble many other disorders.
-As children age, symptoms begin to become more recognizable.
-If a diagnosis is not made, symptoms can become severe enough to be life-threatening.
+Infants are severely affected, but the symptoms can resemble many other disorders.
+As children age, the symptoms become more recognizable.
+If a diagnosis isn’t made, the symptoms can become severe enough to be life-threatening.
 You should visit your doctor as soon as possible if you’re experiencing symptoms of NDI.

 - excessive wet diapers

 - recurring fevers that have no known cause

 The symptoms in young children can include:

 Older children and teenagers can display symptoms that include: